searchspring/snap/docs/TEMPLATES_THEMING.md

 ##### Theme `overrides.responsive`
 The `responsive` section in `overrides` allows you to define responsive configurations for your theme.
 These configurations are applied based on the current viewport size, enabling you to create responsive designs that adapt to different screen sizes.

 The breakpoint values are defined in the theme's `variables.breakpoints`.
-For example, if you have `variables.breakpoints: [0, 768, 1024, 1280]`, you would need to provide an array of 4 objects in `overrides.responsive`, corresponding to each breakpoint.
+For example, if you have `variables.breakpoints: [768, 1024, 1280]`, you would need to provide an array of 3 objects in `overrides.responsive`, corresponding to each breakpoint.

 Each object in the `responsive` array follows the same structure as the `overrides` interface.

-In this example, we'll hide the `layoutOptions` for the first two mobile breakpoints and set various results columns.
+In this example, we'll hide the `layoutOptions` for the first two breakpoints (mobile and tablet) and set various results columns.

 ```jsx
 new SnapTemplates({